Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: The Bayesian Approach

 Alternatively, rather than starting with a probabilistic data model $\P(\dee y|u)$, we can begin with a loss function $\Phi(u;y)$, and define the `likelihood' through the relation $\P(\dee y|u) = \exp(-\Phi(u;y))\,\Q_0(\dee y)$ for some measure $\Q_0$.
 Note however that we then do not necessarily have that

 and so we do not necessarily have an explicit probabilistic data model.
-When this is the case, the model is not strictly Bayesian; we will refer to the function $\Phi(u;y)$ as the \emph{potential} and the probability measure $\P(\dee u|y)$ \emph{defined} by \cref{eq:bayes_formal} as the \emph{Gibbs posterior} distribution \cite{alquier2016properties}.
+When this is the case, the model is not strictly Bayesian; we will refer to the function $\Phi(u;y)$ as the \textit{potential} and the probability measure $\P(\dee u|y)$ \textit{defined} by \cref{eq:bayes_formal} as the \textit{Gibbs posterior} distribution \cite{alquier2016properties}.
+This is mainly a philosophical distinction, and the mathematical analysis of the family of measures $\mathbb{P}(\dee u|y)$ will not be affected by whether we work with posterior or Gibbs posterior distributions.

 In the next subsections, we will outline choices of prior distribution appropriate for seismic inversion.
 We will then consider different data models and the corresponding likelihoods.
 Finally, we will give the details for rigorously defining the (Gibbs) posterior distribution \cref{eq:bayes_formal}, and study its stability with respect to perturbations to the observed data for the different choices of likelihood.